Michelle L. Rivers

 Assistant Professor of Psychology | Santa Clara University

-I am an Assistant Professor of Psychology at Santa Clara University, where I conduct research on student learning and teach and mentor students in psychological science.
+I am an Assistant Professor of Psychology at Santa Clara University, where I research how students learn and support their growth through teaching and mentorship in psychological science.

-Broadly, my research applies theories of learning and memory to enhance educational practice.
-I am particularly interested in investigating factors that contribute to students' metacognitive judgments and how people manage their own learning.
-My work has been published in cognitive and educational psychology outlets, including Journal of Experimental Psychology: Learning, Memory, and Cognition; Memory & Cognition; and Educational Psychology Review.
-In addition, my research has been recognized and funded by the National Science Foundation, the American Psychological Association, and the Psychonomic Society.
+My research bridges cognitive psychology and education, applying theories of learning and memory to improve instructional practices and support self-regulated learning.
+I focus on how learners form metacognitive judgments—how they assess what they know—and how they manage their own learning strategies.
+My work has been published in leading journals such as Journal of Experimental Psychology: Learning, Memory, and Cognition, Memory & Cognition, and Educational Psychology Review, and has been supported by the National Science Foundation, the American Psychological Association, and the Psychonomic Society.

-Most recently, I was a National Science Foundation SBE Postdoctoral Research Fellow in the Metacognition, Memory, & Aging lab (PI: Dr. Uma Tauber) at Texas Christian University.
-I completed my Ph.D. at Kent State University in 2021 with the mentorship of Dr. John Dunlosky in the Metacognition and Education Lab.
-Before my graduate studies, I graduated with a Bachelor's degree in Psychology (with distinction) from UC Santa Cruz in 2013, where I conducted research in Dr. Benjamin Storm's Memory Lab.
-Following graduation, I worked as a research assistant in Dr. Timothy Rickard's Cognition Lab and taught and tutored elementary-college students.
+Before joining SCU, I was a National Science Foundation Postdoctoral Research Fellow in the Metacognition, Memory, & Aging Lab at Texas Christian University, working with Dr. Uma Tauber.
+I earned my Ph.D. in Psychology from Kent State University in 2021 under the mentorship of Dr. John Dunlosky, and my B.A. in Psychology from UC Santa Cruz, where I first became interested in memory research.
+Prior to graduate school, I worked as a research assistant in Dr. Timothy Rickard’s Cognition Lab and as a tutor and teacher for students from elementary school through college.

 Pronouns: she/her or they/them Hear my name: Link